Bouquet of the Canyons

 Featured Issue

 Starting in Fall Semester of 2024, Bouquet of the Canyons showcases undergraduate essays produced for English Composition at College of the Canyons in Santa Clarita, California.
-This Winter Semester 2026 issue contains analyses of Chicano Batman, children's online safety, and Minecraft.
-This is the first issue in which the corresponding class was taught completely asynchronously online!
+This Summer Semester 2026 issue contains analyses of youth sports, steroids, and audiobooks.
+This is the first issue summer issue for the journal!

 Articles